 There is provision for entry of the supplier code.
 It will be used in later versions of the system.

 SIMS is not guaranteed to be suitable for any purpose.
 If you use it then you do so at your own risk.
-Please report any bugs. suggestions for improvement are welcome.
+If you find a bug, please take a screen shot and report the bug.
+Suggestions for improvement are welcome.